dcman/flyer/README.md

-Base classes to use for a libGdx game.
+Base classes to use in a libGdx game.